Ontario Public Drug Programs

 Where there are rare clinical circumstances in immediately life-, limb-, or organ-threatening conditions, the Executive Officer will also consider requests for drugs or indications in the absence of a final funding decision.
 Requests must meet the criteria for the Compassionate Review Policy.

-The CBCRP considers funding requests for cancer drugs (both oral therapies and injectable drugs) for cancer patients who have a rare clinical circumstance that is immediately life threatening (i.e. death is likely within a matter of months) and who require treatment with an unfunded drug, because there is no other satisfactory and funded treatment.
-Program policies, FAQs, eligibility criteria and how to apply to the CBCRP online are on the CCO website at: www.cancercare.on.ca/cbcrp.
+Note: Requests for cancer drugs are considered under the Case-by-Case Review Program (CBCRP) which is administered by Cancer Care Ontario (CCO) on behalf of the Ministry of Health and Long-Term Care.
+The CBCRP considers funding requests for drugs (both oral therapies and injectable drugs) for the treatment of cancer in patients who have a rare clinical circumstance that is immediately life threatening (i.e. death is likely within a matter of months) and who require treatment with an unfunded drug, because there is no other satisfactory and funded treatment.
+Please refer to the CCO website (www.cancercare.on.ca/cbcrp) for information on the application process, FAQs, eligibility criteria and program policies.

 While CCO will administer the CBCRP, the Executive Officer of Ontario Public Drug Programs makes all final funding decisions.